 May is the time when results really begin to show.
 The pleasure of being in a well-stocked, colourful and fragrant garden is really apparent, and if the weather is warm enough even swimming may be possible for those of us who are hardy enough, although the water will still be about 20 deg.C.

-April is the month when things in the garden really begin to grow.
-In February and March there seemed to be plenty of time: in April as the ground warms up, the garden comes along in a rush.
-So it is time to catch up with your jobs.
+Gardening in the Pyrenees Orientales.
+April is the month when things in the garden really begin to grow so it is time to catch up with your jobs.

 These are in fact caterpillar nests, constructed by the pine processionary caterpillar (chenille processionnaire) larva, who live in large ‘tents’ and march out at night in single file (hence the name) to feed on the pine needles.